A large dome is usually related to higher levels of intelligence and cognitive abilities. That’s one thing working for you.

 The ear-cups are huge and overstuffed with memory foam.
 This will give you a comfortable listening experience over an extended period.
-But ultimately, it’s the plush cushioning and a wide headband that makes them so unique.
+But ultimately, it’s the plush cushioning and a wide headband that make them so unique.
 And you definitely can’t beat the price!

 It’s difficult to work, create music, listen to podcasts, or enjoy your life when something is squeezing your head so hard that it’s about to pop.

 Fortunately, many products on the market come to the rescue and let you have a more comfortable listening experience.

 More often than not, these products are on the more expensive side of the pricing spectrum.
 But if you’re like me, you are willing to invest a bit extra in a product you will use every single day.
 Happy listening!